tejas-gk/tejas-gk/config/Readme.md

-# ill uodate this later
+# ill update this later